Last updated: February 18, 2022

 (b) Dialogue Obligations.
 The Services will be (i) performed in a good and professional manner, by qualified personnel, and in compliance with all applicable laws; (ii) conducted in accordance with all applicable laws and professional standards, as applicable, by duly licensed physicians, registered nurses and any other applicable licensed health care providers who Dialogue has made all reasonable commercial efforts to ensure that they are in good standing with the applicable regulatory body and who has the necessary qualifications, knowledge, skill and experience to perform the Services.

-During the course of the Service Agreement, each party may be given access to information (verbally or in hardcopy and/or electronic form) that relates to the other party’s development, business activities or technical knowledge, which is identified by the discloser as confidential or would be treated as confidential by a reasonable person given the nature of the information or the circumstances surrounding its disclosure or access (“Confidential Information”).
+During the provision of the Services to the Employer by Dialogue, each party may be given access to information (verbally or in hardcopy and/or electronic form) that relates to the other party’s development, business activities or technical knowledge, which is identified by the discloser as confidential or would be treated as confidential by a reasonable person given the nature of the information or the circumstances surrounding its disclosure or access (“Confidential Information”).
 Confidential Information does not include information that is in or subsequently enters the public domain; that is now or subsequently becomes known to a party without breach of any confidentiality obligation hereunder; that is independently developed by a party; or that is approved for release by written authorization of disclosure.
-Each party will treat as such all confidential information obtained from the other party in the course of performing the Services and, except as provided in this paragraph, will not use or disclose such information except in connection with the performance of the Services, only to the extent reasonably necessary for purposes of the Service Agreement.
+Each party will treat as such all confidential information obtained from the other party in the course of performing the Services and, except as provided in this paragraph, will not use or disclose such information except in connection with the performance of the Services, only to the extent reasonably necessary for purposes of the Terms.
 Subject to the paragraph above, this restriction will not apply to any Confidential Information that a party is required by law or professional standards to disclose.

-9.2 Data Privacy: collection and processing of Personal Information=
+10.2 Data Privacy: collection and processing of Personal Information

 (a) Dialogue will abide by all applicable privacy legislation in the Canadian jurisdictions where Services are performed (including, for greater certainty, all applicable privacy legislation in the jurisdiction where the End User undergoing the assessment is located).